 To the Jews leaven was a sign of evil.
 It was a piece of

-left-over bread which fermented.
-Fermentation was associated with
+dough from left-over bread which fermented.
+Fermentation was

-decay and rotting - the state of foul-smelling decomposition.
-Why
+associated with decay and rotting - the state of foul-smelling

-and scrupulously performed their religious duties.
-Jesus turned
+scrupulously performed their religious duties.
+Jesus turned the

-on them by declaring that outward appearance doesn't always match
+table on them by declaring that outward appearance doesn't always

-intentions of the heart.
-Anyone can display outward signs of
+match the inward intentions of the heart.
+Anyone can display